 - Enrollees in Medicare Advantage plans must continue paying their Part B premium through Original Medicare to remain eligible for Medicare Part C coverage.

 - Texas Medicare Advantage plans are becoming more popular every year.

 - In Texas, most Medicare Part C insurance plans require that beneficiaries use network providers for medical care and supplies.

 - MAPDs — Medicare Advantage Prescription Drug Plans — include prescription drug coverage bundled into one plan.

-What is the best Medicare Advantage plan in Texas in 2021?
+What is the Best Medicare Advantage plan in Texas for 2022?

 Best plans for network freedom: PPOs

 - Medicare Advantage PPOs (Preferred Provider Organization plans) provide a wider network of healthcare providers, medical suppliers, and facilities for enrollees to use.